-Learning the basic steps of exposing and developing a photopolymer plate can sometimes seem intense, but in this workshop we let exploration, risk, and adventure inspire us to intervene in all stages of image-making, plate-making, and printing to see what happens and what can be done with it creatively.
-We’ll mess with the film positives—not just scraping, scratching, and drawing, but washing away parts of the image—and we’ll also play with contact exposures and unorthodox exposure and plate development.
-This workshop is open to thinking outside the box and building on what each participant brings to the workshop.
+Learning the basic steps from image preparation to processing and printing a photopolymer plate can sometimes seem intense, but in this workshop we let exploration, risk-taking, and adventure inspire us to intervene in all stages of image-making, plate-making, and printing.
+Our goal will be to find new ways of using these plates by changing how we approach them.
+We’ll mess with our film positives—not just scraping, scratching, and drawing, but washing away parts of the image—and we’ll also play with contact exposures, unorthodox exposures, and post exposure painterly additions to the plate.
+This workshop encourages thinking outside the box and building on what each participant brings to the workshop.

-Mornings will be focused on specific group experiments and demonstrations, and afternoons will be an open workshop when participants will explore how these experiments integrate with each individual’s process and creative interest.
+Mornings will be focused on specific group experiments and demonstrations, and afternoons will be an open workshop when participants will explore how these experiments jive with each individual’s process and creative interest.